Translation of the Final Fantasy IV Documents on Settings Book

 Equipment: Flame Claw, Leather Garment

-He has followed ascetic training from early youth and is preternaturally skilled.
-Since his childhood, he has usually been at the top of his league, and he is currently - and undisputedly - held in the highest regard of anyone in Fabul.
-Though he is not one to boast of his own talents, it can be said that he apparently does chat a bit about his great popularity and warm regard among the people.
+Yang has trained as a monk from early youth and is preternaturally skilled.
+Since his childhood, he has always been first among his peers, and he is currently - and undisputedly - held in the highest regard of anyone in Fabul.
+Despite this, Yang is not one to boast of his own talents - but this, too, could be said to speak to how warmly-regarded he is among Fabul's people.

-His only soft spot is for his bossy wife.
-She acts like she wears the pants, and there's a side of him that just can't stand up to her.
+Yang's only soft spot is for his bossy wife.
+There's a side of him that just can't stand up to her.

 Monks of Disciplined Body and Spirit